Mokshit06/premix/docs/Readme.md

 ### Features unique to Premix

-Preact actually adds a few convenient features that are not supported in Remix:
+Premix actually adds a few convenient features that are not supported in Remix:

 #### Static Generation